KaoWenChung/MovieList/README.md

-# MovieList (work in progress)
+# MovieList
+This app allows users to get all movies released after the year 2000 and contain 'love' in their titles.
-* User have to sign-up/sign-in an account before using the APP
+* Users have to sign-up/ sign-in an account before using the APP

 ## Instruction
 You need to sign up [OMDb API](http://www.omdbapi.com/apikey.aspx) in order to get API Key.<br/>